guimou/dataprep-code/odh-ocs/README.md

 ## Prerequisites

 - OCS is deployed and working in your OCP cluster.
+Please take note of your S3 endpoint.
+That's the route named "s3" in your openshift-storage project.
 - You need to create a project called "odh" and you must be set to work within it.
 All the commands and configuration files are based on this asumption.
 If you use another project name, you will have to make the necessary changes to the commands or scripts.

 ## Operator image